Beembo/K-Tah-2-D/README.md

-# K-Tah-2-D

-(I.E. Jojo's Bizarre Chase)
+# Jojo's Bizarre Adventure

+I.E. K'Tah the Second (Disclaimer: not at all claiming the title series of "Jojo's Bizarre Adventure")

+Links:

 https://codepen.io/dave-zhang/pen/JeaZQK

 https://beembo.github.io/K-Tah-2-D/

-Game for CMSI 185.
+A Small Game for CMSI 185.

 It is a class 2-D version based _somewhat_ on the LMU [K'Tah](https://github.com/lmucs/ktah) project.
+I alone worked on this albeit taking much inspiration from _Skeleton Attack!_ by Maddie Louis in terms of organizing files and online m resources.

+You are Jotaro, the dashing blue player who must avoid the minions of DIO.
+You will be able to deploy your STAND to hold off the minions for five seconds only.
+Do not let the enemies take you down or it is GAME OVER.
+Stay alive as long as you can.

 Features:
-  - Player sprite (controlled by mouse movement)
+  - Player Ellipse (controlled by mouse movement)
-  - Enemy skeleton sprites (follow the player at randomly generated speeds)
+  - Randomly-Colored Enemy Ellipses (follows the player at different speeds)
   - Health Meter (Max value at 100% which decreases when the player touches the enemy until 0%)
-  - Decoy Models (dummy models which distract enemy characters)
+  - Decoy Model (dummy model which distract enemies for 5 seconds
   - SOUNDS (Yes they work)

 Controls:
   - Movement: Player sprite moves towards the cursor
-  - Mouse click:
+  - Mouse Click:
     - Deploys a decoy
+  - "Rewind" Button:
-    - Resets game after "Game Over"
+    - Resets the game